t1/deployer/docs/reference.md

 ### `manage`

-This is a list of resource type names or `all` to be managed, i.e. resources of this kind that are deployed in the container, but are not in the plan, are removed.
+This is a list of resource type names to be managed or `[all]`, i.e. resources of this kind that are deployed in the container, but are not in the plan, are removed (only exception: the Deployer itself).
 Defaults to an empty list, i.e. things are left alone.